Flutterando/modular/flutter_modular/README.md

 }
 ```

-Then create a RouteGuard like below.
-This way Modular will evaluate all your async dependencies before going to HomeModule.
+Then, create a `RouteGuard` like follows.
+This way `Modular` will evaluate all your async dependencies before going to `HomeModule`.

 ```dart
 import 'package:flutter_modular/flutter_modular.dart';